 - Find a strong string.
 You will use this string to suspend the trap from the ceiling.

 - Look for a glue board, plastic bottle, UV light bulb, and a soap solution

-- Cut the soda bottle at the point where the slant ends.
-You will get two pieces of the bottle with one looking like a tumbler and the other one a funnel.
+- Cut the soda bottle to the point where the slant ends.
+You will get two bottle pieces with one looking like a tumbler and the other one a funnel.

 - Hang the trap 4-6 feet above the ground.